-I’ll take into account your content, your target audience, and the function your site will serve — and then I’ll blend all of these into the best way I feel it can be presented.
+I’ll take into account your content, your target audience, and the function your site will serve — and then I’ll blend all of these into the best form I feel it can be presented.
 Will it be perfect the first time?
 Doubtful, but refinement is part of the process, and some of that is going to be based on your feedback.
 As far as how many changes, that’s hard to quantify because a change could be anything.
 This usually isn’t a big deal as I expect a certain amount of changes, but we’ll set some guidelines in the budget.

 Good ideas rarely come in bunches.
 The designer who voluntarily presents his client with a batch of layouts does so not out prolificacy, but out of uncertainty or fear.

 I design in the browser, you’ll see your evolving site on a temporary, hidden server.
 Design is no longer static — it’s going to be a different bird on your phone, iPad, laptop, and your external monitor.
 You’re not going to get a good idea of how things work unless you see it working.
 Furthermore, I don’t believe in doing one, magically perfect comp right off the bat, it will continue to change (and improve) throughout the process.

 Am I interested in (your project here)?

 It’s not always the project, it’s half project and half people.
 I’ve been struggling with a good way to explain this for some time.
 I look to work with people who are looking for a long-term partner to build something fantastic and unique.

 In general, the types of projects I gravitate toward are custom, hand-crafted sites that take a little time and love.
 If you're looking for a Wordpress template or just some quick mockups, I'm not a great fit.
 Many of my clients are non-profits, but I choose them because I like to work with clients who are changing the world — you don't really need to be a non-profit for that.